The Loeb Music Library holds several artifacts relating to the American pianist and composer Eubie Blake, born February 7th, 1887 in Baltimore.

 One last extraordinary Eubie Blake item in our library is this one-page note to the composer and arranger William Grant Still.

 Isham Memorial Library is the special collections unit within the Loeb Music Library.
 Many of its materials are in open stacks, with rare and unique items held in the locked Merritt Room.
-To view Merritt Room materials, use your Special Collections Request Account.
+To view Merritt Room materials, simply click View Onsite in the HOLLIS record and follow the prompts to tell us you’d like to come, and what time suits you.
 As Isham is not always fully staffed it is advisable to wait for a confirmation message from a staff member before you plan your visit.